Fleetrun

 Defining the number of an activated digital input/output

 If the number N of an input or output is known, the corresponding parameter will be inN, and the output parameter will be outN.
-For example, the fourth input is in4 and the output — out4.
+For example, the parameter for the fourth input is in4 and for the output — out4.

 However, if you don't know the number of an input or output to which the hardware is connected, you can use one of two methods: selection or a mathematical approach.